Ma Shaowu: Official in Xinjiang

 Ma faced an army of Uighurs and Hui from Gansu under the command of Timur Beg and Ma Zhancang, when Ma Zhancang defected to Ma Shaowu after conducting negotiations and shot and beheaded Timur Beg.
 Ma Shaowu commanded a Han Chinese garrison; his subordinates included Brig.
 Gen. Yang and Col. Chin.
 Then all of the Hui Muslims and Han Chinese gathered together and holed up in the yamen, while the Turkic Muslims, the Kirghiz and Uighurs besieged them.
-At the Battle of Kashgar (1933) the Turkic armies were defeated.
 During this time Ma Shaowu resigned as Tao-yin of Kashgar.
 When the independence of the First East Turkestan Republic was declared the following year, at the Battle of Kashgar (1934) Ma Zhancang and Ma Fuyuan destroyed the Turkic army, massacring over 2,000 Uighurs and attacking the British consulate.
 Ma Fuyuan and Ma Zhancang then reinstated Ma Shaowu as Tao-yin of Kashgar.
 In 1934 Ma Shaowu was seriously injured in an assassination attempt ordered by Sheng Shicai.
 Ma was sent to the Soviet Union for treatment, and recovered but on crutches.

 He was walking with his son and wife when the assassination attempt happened.
 The child was unhurt, the wife slightly wounded and, even though Ma was shot in the legs, he dragged himself into a maize field.
 He got home on a donkey, a doctor was summoned and by the end of summer he was convalescing.
 Nobody was apprehended by the police for the attack.
 Two of his fingers were lost.

 Ma was interviewed by traveler Peter Fleming in 1936, shortly after the assassination attempt.
 Fleming also visited the site of the assassination, where bloodstains were still present.
 He wore a long beige silk robe, had a spittoon and spoke in precise Peking speech.
 His son's name was Cho-ya.
 He was then sent to Moscow in the Soviet Union to complete medical treatment.
 He did not give direct answers, replying through a translator that "I lost my post when, as a result of the troubles, China lost her authority in Kashgar", referring to when he had to resign as taotai.
 After being sent to Moscow by train, he returned to Ürümqi in 1936.
 In 1937, during the Xinjiang War (1937), Ma Shaowu was accused by Soviet puppet Sheng Shicai of being part of a "Fascist-Trotskyite" network, including Khoja Niyas Hajji, Ma Hushan, along with other claims, which Sheng Shicai used as an excuse to conduct his own purge in Xinjiang along with Joseph Stalin's Great Purge.